Easter Chick Deviled Eggs are a festive and fun snack. They are deliciously easy to make. This recipe is a great way to use leftover Easter Eggs.

 - Following Directions

-Here is a printable version of the recipe for your convenience;
+Here is a printable version of the recipe for you to mix, decorate and serve;

 - 4 hard boiled eggs